tailhook/tk-sendfile/README.rst

    disk access for two cases: initial ``open()`` and for reading file inside the ``sendfile()`` system call itself
 2. Doing more than single ``sendfile`` operation requires some bookkeeping
+3. It should be possible to implement file cache (both opened files and in-memory file data) transparently for the user
-3. [TODO] Serving user-specified file paths requires non-trivial code to prevent symlink attacks
+4. [TODO] Serving user-specified file paths requires non-trivial code to prevent symlink attacks